systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Eligible Ages

-Eligibility age is a configuration set to determine who can be allowed in a member class in terms of age limits as shown below:
+The **'Eligibility Age'** is a configuration set to determine who can be allowed in a member class in terms of age limits as shown below:

 <img  alt="Eligible Ages" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image72.png">